petter-a/ai-ht24-project/README.md

 # Scope of project

-The planned deliverable for the project scope is a program that allows the user to choose a particular stock from the S&P 500 index and retreive an analysis of the historical data and future predictions together with recommendations given predefined thresholds.
+The planned deliverable for the project scope is a program that allows the user to choose a particular stock from the S&P 500 index and retreive an analysis of the historical data and future predictions.

 # Installation

-To install dependencies used by Python scripts, run the command:
+To install dependencies used by the Python scripts, run the command:

 ```bash
 ./install.sh